Chart Color Schemes

 Black Forest's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive outcomes for Black Forest residents, with low prevalence of common health conditions across both younger and older age cohorts.
-Private health cover rate is exceptionally high at approximately 58% of the total population (1,199 people), compared to 67.1% across Greater Adelaide.
+Health data indicates relatively positive outcomes for Black Forest residents.
+Prevalence of common health conditions is quite low across both younger and older age cohorts.

 Frequently Asked Questions - Health